vivekbhalla/OnDisk_SQL_QueryEvaluator/README.md

 This example uses the following directories and files

     • [data]: Table data stored in '|' separated files.
 Table names match the names provided in the matching CREATE TABLE with the .dat suffix.
     • swap: A temporary directory for an individual run.
-    • [sqlfileX]: A file containing CREATE TABLE and SELECT statements, defining the schema of the dataset and the query to       process
+    • [sqlfileX]: A file containing CREATE TABLE and SELECT statements, defining the schema of the dataset and the query to process.